Where is the Num Lock key?

 - Choose System Preferences from the Apple menu.

-- Click on the Mouse & Trackpad tab.
+- Click on the Mouse & Trackpad side menu.

-- Click the Off button next to Mouse Keys.
+- De-select the checkbox next to Enable Mouse Keys.

-- De-select the checkbox next to Press the Option key five times to turn Mouse Keys on or off.
+- De-select the checkbox next to Press the Option key five times to toggle Mouse Keys.

 - Close the window.